Sal Butter Shorea Robusta

 Status: Wild harvested

-Note: When adding a butter to creams and lotions, it might be necessary to gently warm it until melted or very soft in texture and can be incorporated into the final product.
+Note: When adding butter to creams and lotions, it might be necessary to gently warm it until melted or very soft in texture and can be incorporated into the final product.
 Using a hand blender, create a vortex with your cream or lotion and drizzle in your melted butter until fully incorporated and consistently smooth.
 For addition in soaps, the general rule of thumb is one tablespoon per pound (15 ml/500 g).
 As with most raw materials, results may vary, so we strongly recommend small, lab-scale batches prior to any commercial manufacturing.